xexraa/Wroclaw-Galleries-REST-API/README.md

 # Wroclaw-Galleries-REST-API

 This is a RESTful API developed with Flask and SQLAlchemy.
 It allows users to register, and they will receive a welcome email upon successful registration.
 Emails are sent via a Queue using "rq" and "redis".
 The project also fully utilizes flask_jwt_extended for token-based authentication.
-The required environment variables can be found in the .env file, which includes the DATABASE_URL, MAILGUN_API_KEY, MAILGUN_DOMAIN, REDIS_URL, and JWT_SECRET_KEY.
+The required environment variables can be found in the .env file, which includes the:
+- DATABASE_URL
+- MAILGUN_API_KEY
+- MAILGUN_DOMAIN
+- REDIS_URL
+- JWT_SECRET_KEY

 Swagger documentation for the API can be found at /swagger-ui.

 ## Getting Started